 - Full – 24 buckets = 840 lbs.

 - Queen – 30 buckets = 1050 lbs.

 - King – 42 buckets = 1470 lbs.

-Do you see how taking advantage of the space underneath a bed can almost eliminate the stress of not being able to find a place for your long term storage?
+Do you see how taking advantage of the space underneath a bed can almost eliminate the stress of not being able to find a place for your long-term storage?

 Short Term Shelf-Stable Storage Under the Bed

-A short term supply of shelf stable foods can be stored under a bed in rolling totes designed for storage.
-The totes are very handy and will allow for all kinds of odd shaped items to be stored and still be easily accessible.
+A short-term supply of shelf-stable foods can be stored under a bed in rolling totes designed for storage.
+The totes are very handy and will allow for all kinds of odd-shaped items to be stored and still be easily accessible.
 This could be a great option for an apartment or college student.

-The risers that are shown with the photo above with the #10 can storage are a great way to increase the storage space under a bed.
+The risers that are shown in the photo above with the #10 can storage are a great way to increase the storage space under a bed.
 You can purchase risers that are designed especially for this purpose or use wooden blocks to raise the frame.
 Some rolling totes are designed to be stacked on top of each other, allowing you to significantly increase your potential storage with easy access.
 You may want to keep the canned goods in the bottom tote and lighter items in the tote on top if you choose to stack them.